ALL OTHER VINTAGE USA MADE TOY SOLDIERS, FIGURES AND ITEMS FOR SALE

 3.00 Fantasy figure with halberd, bronze.(NONE)

-About 1981 Helm Toy copied (in Hong Kong) some of the Marx WWII German and American poses (barbwire, Germans & first three GIs) and three Deluxe Reading poses (Three GIs on right in picture) to put in their own sets.
+About 1981 Helm Toy copied (in Hong Kong) some of the Marx German and American poses (barbwire, small cannon, six Germans & the first three GIs in the picture) and three Deluxe Reading poses (Three GIs on right in picture) to put in their own sets.
 These are not found very often.
-They are a bit smaller than the Marx originals and each base is usually marked (probably pantographed) "HELM TOY HONG KONG".
+They are a bit smaller than the Marx originals (probably pantographed) and each base is usually marked "HELM TOY HONG KONG".

 3.00 German running with pistol.
 (NONE)

 3.00 German as if throwing grenade (except HELM did not include a grenade).
-(1)
+(NONE)